switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

     https://<compute-region>-<gcp-project-name>.cloudfunctions.net/<function-name>

 Because this URL is unique and contains the details to locate the function its kind of important.
-As such, Cloud Functions don't support a custom CNAME resolving to them, they fail with a 404.
+As such, Cloud Functions don't support a custom CNAME resolving to them, if you do try this then they will fail with a 404.

 Luckily, Google have a solution for this with Firebase functions.
 This is a little bit of extra work that I wish I didn't have to do but it's pretty quick and easy.